Sexually Transmitted Infections in The Woodlands, TX

 • Genital itching

-There are two ways to know if you have an STD.
-One is that you've developed symptoms such as a foul-smelling discharge or itching or burning in the genital area.
-The other is to get tested.
-STD screenings can be very important and also very reassuring!
-This is because so many people don't develop symptoms from their STD.
 So, if you've had unprotected sex, even oral sex, screening is an appropriate aspect of your routine wellness exams.
-Our medical team is very discreet and compassionate when discussing STDs.
-We understand that having this conversation can feel awkward and we do everything we can to make you comfortable.
-If you are a candidate for STD testing, your screening may involve giving a urine sample, having your blood drawn, or your provider swabbing cells from an area of your body.
+Our medical team is very discreet and compassionate when discussing STIs.
+We understand that this conversation can feel awkward, and we’ll do everything we can to make you comfortable.
+If you are a candidate for STI testing, your screening may involve giving a urine sample, having your blood drawn, or your provider swabbing cells from an area of your body.

-If you're questioning whether you might have an STD or be at risk of developing a sexual infection, please don't hesitate to contact us!
+If you're questioning whether you might have an STI or be at risk of developing a sexual infection, please don't hesitate to contact us!
 We can help you understand your risks and screening options.

-How Often Should I Get Tested for STDs?
+How Often Should I Get Tested for STIs?

-How Can I Prevent STDs?
+How Can I Prevent STIs?

 According to the Centers for Disease Control and Prevention, millions of sexually transmitted infections occur every year.
 These types of infections are fully preventable with the following: